 We have a small selection on Specialized Sirrus 2.0 in medium and large frames.
 These bicycles offer a straight bar design, aluminum framing, disc brakes, Shimano gearing with a triple crank, 8 speed cassette and 32cm tires.

 Facts About our E-Bikes

-We offer Giant Explore E plus 3 electric -assist bicycles.
+We offer Giant Explore E and Gazelle electric-assist bicycles.
+Both the Giant Explore and the Gazelle come with a Bosch motor offering three or four power modes.
 These are a hybrid style class 1 electric bicycle.
 An electric assist bicycle does not use a throttle.
 You must pedal to engage the motor.
 The motor output is limited at 20 mph here in the US.
 There is a small learning curve to riding an E-bike.
 First you have a heaver weight bike than what you are used to.
 Weight also makes you move faster on the down hill than you may normally ride.
 All e-bikes have disc brakes which are quicker to stop than the traditional caliper brakes.
 Lastly, the gearing is slightly different than most traditional road bikes.
-Gearing is a Shimano 1×9 speed, dics brakes, front shocks.
-Reservarions for e-bikes must be made no less than 2 months in advance to guarantee delivery to and from the tour site.
+Gearing is a Shimano 1×9 speed, disc brakes, front shocks.
+Reservations for e-bikes must be made no less than 2 months in advance to guarantee delivery to and from the tour site.
 Rental e-bike prices start at $300 for our Fundos and $375 per week long tour.

 - Mind your manners when in a group of non- electric bikes.